 Milk proteins are complete and easy to assimilate; in the biological value scale they come immediately after those of the egg, there are differences according to the type of milk: raw, pasteurized, sterilized and from the origin.

-The calcium-phosphorus ratio in milk allows the maximum bioavailability of calcium, and thus the calcification of bones occurs even in the absence of vit.
+The calcium-phosphorus ratio in milk allows the maximum bioavailability of calcium, and so there is calcification of the bones even in the absence of vitamin.
 D thanks to lactose.
 Furthermore, this great bioavailability of calcium is useful for the prevention of osteoporosis.
 Recall that the main and irreplaceable source of vit.
 D is the sun.
-Too much milk must be avoided, as with all things, and becomes "de-calcifying".
+Too much milk should be avoided, as with all things, and it becomes "de-calcifying".

 In milk there is also the amino acid carnitine, which is a muscle tonic and a fat metabolizer.
 Milk lactose is an excellent nourishment for the brain, especially for the baby after breast milk and up to 6 years.
 Thanks to its calcium salts and the presence of tryptophan, milk is an excellent regulator of the nervous system.

 - Pasteurized: it is the best milk.
 The milk is heated to 72-85 ° for 15 seconds and then stored in the refrigerator.
 In this way, the proliferation of pathogenic germs is stopped and milk does not lose its nutritional, anti-infectious and vitaminic powers.
 Pasteurized milk must never be boiled, it only heats up, otherwise the nutrients are lost.